Close

 Both Nikolai South in When the Sparrow Falls and Eliasz in Autonomous struggle with their own humanity while working for profoundly tyrannical regimes that attempt to stomp the soul out of them.
 Trapped by the drudgery of work and the necessities of survival, South and Eliasz must grapple with their complicity in oppressive systems and the cost it takes to do the right thing.

-Place holder of - 87The Quantum Thief by Hannu Rajaniemi
+Placeholder of -99The Quantum Thief by Hannu Rajaniemi

 The Oubliette could be a Martian paradise, if you only have the time.
 The currency of Rajaniemi’s world is measured not in dollars, but in seconds—and time can be stolen.
 In order to expose the hidden conspiracy of cryptarch governors in the panoptical society of the Oubliette, the mysterious Mieli calls upon gentleman thief Jean Le Flambeur.
 After all, who better to perform an impossible heist than a legendary thief?